Cedar-81/swype-api/README.md

 # Swype API (mock social media api)

-### Built With Go Lang Gin API with GORM ORM
+### Built With GoLang, Gin and GORM ORM

-This is a Go lang API project built with Gin framework and using GORM as the ORM.
+This is a Golang API project built with Gin framework and using GORM as the ORM.

 ## Requirements